-- Objective 6.1: RCCD will establish and expand relationships with regional educational institutions. - Objective 6.2: RCCD will contribute to regional economic and workforce development by creating and expanding relationships with business and civic organizations. - Objective 6.3: RCCD will collaborate with elected officials to develop and secure additional resources that enhance educational programs and student support services. - Objective 6.4: Through the RCCD Foundation, the district will engage in effective fundraising and capital campaigns that enhance educational programs and student support services.
+- Objective 6.1: Establish and expand relationships with regional educational institutions. - Objective 6.2: Contribute to regional economic and workforce development by creating and expanding relationships with business and civic organizations. - Objective 6.3: Collaborate with elected officials to develop and secure additional resources that enhance educational programs and student support services. - Objective 6.4: Through the RCCD Foundation, the district will engage in effective fundraising and capital campaigns that enhance educational programs and student support services.